 Windcrest real estate is some of the most expensive in Texas, although Windcrest house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Windcrest is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Windcrest is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Windcrest is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Windcrest who work in management occupations (12.32%), office and administrative support (11.87%), and sales jobs (8.84%).

 Also of interest is that Windcrest has more people living here who work in computers and math than 95% of the places in the US.